Can AI Screen for Purpose?

 Pros: AI has upped recruiter productivity and, in some companies, dramatically decreased the time it takes to hire.

-Cons: Automated screening tools are rejecting qualified applicants even before their resume makes it in front of an actual human.
-According to data reported by Korn Ferry, 75% of résumés are rejected by applicant-tracking systems, AI-powered and otherwise.
+Cons: Automated screening tools are rejecting qualified applicants even before their résumé makes it in front of an actual human.
+According to data reported by Korn Ferry, 75% of résumés are rejected by applicant-tracking systems, AI-powered or otherwise.

 The rejection rate wouldn’t be a problem if the number of successful hires was actually panning out.
 But the opposite appears to be true: 93% of hiring managers said they were having problems finding the skilled professionals they need and 67% of large companies say lack of talent is the main reason they haven’t filled open positions.

-This means AI needs to not only just scan resumes but also be able to pick up on the subtle cues that indicate someone is aligned with the deeper ethos of the organization.
-We all know that purpose is something that doesn’t always come through on a resume.
+This means AI needs to not only scan résumés but also pick up on the subtle cues that indicate someone is aligned with the deeper ethos of the organization.
+We all know that purpose is something that doesn’t always come through on a résumé.
 Instead, it’s often observed in the way someone perks up when they talk about values or mission; the stories someone tells that hold meaning for them; and the small things people communicate in conversation that transcend their list of degrees.

 They may have been the believers – the ones who went above and beyond but left because their entire department got downsized or eliminated.